btcpayserver/btcpayserver-php-client/docs/testing.md

 You can configure which instance of btcpayserver.com this will test with to by changing the url in the behat.yml file.
-Make sure you replace username and password with the credentials used to log into the bitpay site you are testing with.
+Make sure you replace username and password with the credentials used to log into the btcpay site you are testing with.

 You can also run specific tests from a command like so: